soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 Even though I am trained as an engineer, my thought process has evolved in the last few years.
 I got into AI and information theory right out of college and it has definitely had a profound impact on how I approach solving problems.
 Information theory/ thermodynamic approach suggests that you look at a problem as an isolated system.
 You observe for gain or loss in entropy by depending on the probability of "states".
 The entropy of a system can be defined as the lack of information or uncertainty in the system.
 This is a post-modernist approach, where uncertainty of a system can be used to gain more information about the internal configuration of a system, rather than breaking it down by first principles.
 This might just be a point of contention for many and you are free to debate.
-Very rarely in my 29 years on planet earth, there have been a few days which has been significant in changing the way I think.
-I would like to list a few.
+Very rarely in my 29 years on planet earth, I have had days which has been significant in changing the way I think.
+Would like to list a few below.